hlf20010508/telegram-onedrive/README.md

 # telegram-onedrive
 A Telegram Bot to transfer files to OneDrive.
-No file size limitation.
-Restricted content supported.
-Doesn't occupy local space.

 ## Introduction
 - Based on telethon.